WEDNESDAY’S WARMING SOUTH WIND...

 Your First Alert Weather Forecast:

-Look for a quick rise in the temperatures today.
-As a breezy south wind picks up, we’ll see our afternoon highs rise into the upper 70s to near 80 degrees.
+If you’ve been outside today, you probably noticed that it’s a bit breezy out there.
+Those south winds will continue to pick up helping to push our highs this afternoon into the 70s to near 80 degrees despite the cloud cover.
 The lakeshore will be somewhat cooler with highs in the lower half of the 70s.
 Our temperatures will be back to normal for late June.
-You may also notice a pinch of humidity this afternoon, although it will not be all overwhelmingly sticky.

-Skies will be partly cloudy today, with a SMALL chance of a pop up shower.
+Skies will be mostly to partly cloudy through the afternoon, with a SMALL chance of a pop up shower.
 Odds are, it’s probably going to be dry through this evening.
 However, a cluster of showers and thunderstorms may arrive late tonight and into Thursday morning.
+Some of tomorrow morning’s storms could be strong to severe.
+There will be additional strong storms during the late afternoon and into the evening.

 We’re expecting a few rounds of showers and thunderstorms from tomorrow through Saturday.
 Some of these storms may be strong with high winds and some hail.
 However, they could also bring us overdue beneficial rainfall.
 Since these storms will be scattered, it will be hard to determine exactly where the soaking rain will fall, but where the storms do track over the next couple days, a quick inch or two of rain may come down in some places.